adriantorrie/EodData.jl/README.md

 ### symbol_history()
 Call and assign quotes for a ticker from a start date until "today".
-Due to the web service not returning 100% data, the following fields of the ::Quote type will be 0, or NaN:
+Due to the web service not returning 100% data, the following fields of the `::Quote` type will be `0`, or `NaN`:
 * open_interest
 * previous
 * change